anniewu1214/SICP/README.md

 # SICP
 This repository records my learning of SICP(*Structure and Interpretation of Computer Programs*), including book notes and exercise solutions.
-The objective is to understand the fondations of computer programs.
+The objective is to understand the foundations of computer science.

 ### Table of contents